-We have plenty of photos that tell all kinds of stories about our travels.
+We have plenty of photos that tell all kinds of stories about our travel experiences.
 But some stories are as vivid as if they happened just yesterday.

 10 Stories Behind Our Photos: Top Travel Moments